Asiana Airlines Flight 991: Accident

-The aircraft involved in the accident was a four-engined Boeing 747-48EF with South Korean registration HL7604, the 1370th Built 747.
-Made its first flight on February 15, 2006 and delivered a week later to Asiana in February 22, 2006.
-The aircraft, a freighter version of the popular Boeing 747 passenger jet, had flown more than 26,300 flight hours, and its maintenance history did not reveal anything significant in relation to the accident flight.

 Search

 Search-and-rescue operations conducted by the Republic of Korea Coast Guard recovered parts of the aircraft within a day of the crash.
 The search effort involved a total of 10 ships from the Coast Guard, the Navy, and the Korea Hydrographic and Oceanographic Administration, as well as three helicopters.
 The South Korean government also requested the assistance of Singapore and the U.S. Navy.

-On 17 August, the search team identified the location of 39 parts of the aircraft lying on the sea floor at a depth around 80 m (250 ft).
+On 17 August, the search team identified the location of 39 parts of the aircraft lying on the sea floor at a depth of around 80 m (250 ft).
 Among them was the tail section, which was expected to contain the flight data recorder (FDR) and cockpit voice recorder (CVR), but both boxes had broken off their mounting brackets.
 The bodies of the two crewmembers were recovered on 29 October.

-The FDR was finally found in May, but the memory module detached from the FDR chassis, potentially by heavy sea waves, so nothing useful could be used.
+The FDR was finally found in May 2012, but the memory module had detached from the FDR chassis, potentially by heavy sea waves, so nothing useful could be used.
 The CVR was never found.

 Investigation

-The South Korean Aviation and Railway Accident Investigation Board (ARAIB) conducted the investigation, but due to the loss of both flight recorders, it could not fully determine the causes of the fire nor the exact sequence of events that lead to the impact with the sea.
+The South Korean Aviation and Railway Accident Investigation Board (ARAIB) conducted the investigation, but due to the loss of both flight recorders, it could not fully determine the causes of the fire nor the exact sequence of events prior to the impact with the sea.
 From the distribution of fire and heat damage on the recovered debris, a fire was found to have started in or near one of the ULD pallets containing dangerous goods in the rear fuselage, but not enough evidence was found to determine exactly what caused the fire.

-The fire was not contained, so quickly propagated forward to the rest of the fuselage.
+The fire was not contained and quickly propagated forward to the rest of the fuselage.
 Fire damage and soot were found in the air conditioning ducts that run along the fuselage and on ceiling panels near the cockpit area.
-The cockpit smoke evacuation vent displayed traces of soot, indicating that smoke entered the cockpit.
+The cockpit smoke evacuation vent displayed traces of soot, indicating that smoke had entered the cockpit.
 Some electronic components that were part of the cargo were found embedded in the wing's upper surface, together with traces of paint and photoresist, suggesting that at some point, the flammable liquids transported in one of the pallets ignited, causing an explosion that blew out portions of the fuselage in midair.

-From the moment the fire was first detected to the final impact with the sea, only an estimated 18 minutes elapsed.
+It was estimated that only 18 minutes had elapsed from the moment the fire was first detected to the final impact with the sea.
 The crew likely would not have been able to extinguish the fire or safely land the plane within that time frame.